Moving beyond Scheduling Reports to Orchestrating Them

 Flux supports reporting within the context of workflow.
 Flux supports schedules not only based on time, but also on database conditions, the existence of files, the arrival of incoming web service messages and mail messages, the state of other workflows, and other channels, all within the context of an overall workflow.

 Workflows containing reports can be very complex.
-For instance, many financial institutions utilize their workflow engines to control generating reports within the overall context of their payments processing.
+For instance, many financial institutions utilize their workflow engines to control generating reports within the overall context of their payment processing.
 These workflows tend to be large, configurable, and contain many dependencies and control points that trigger the creation of a variety of reports.
-One flow in one of these larger workflows may initiate a file transfer of a payment file into the institution, validate the file, output a report of errors and omissions, trigger a reject and correction process, dynamically configure a set of customer specific processing parameters and merge those with general processing rules from a configuration database, archive the corrected file to a document archive, and initiate payment reporting and downstream audit and compliance processes.
+One flow in one of these larger workflows may initiate a file transfer of a payment file into the institution, validate the file, output a report of errors and omissions, trigger a reject and correction process, dynamically configure a set of customer-specific processing parameters and merge those with general processing rules from a configuration database, archive the corrected file to a document archive, and initiate payment reporting and downstream audit and compliance processes.
 Status is messaged and emailed to the institution’s customer and internal operations staff throughout the entire process.
+Numerous reports are created during the process.

 The general approach to such systems requires a design where a workflow engine acts as the system orchestrator.
 External components message the workflow engine via files, web services, database contents, and the workflow engine’s API.
-The workflow engine itself messages and directs external components, such as a reporting system, via that component’s command line, or web API, or a vendor-provided API.
+The workflow engine itself messages and directs external components, such as a reporting system, via that component’s command line, or web API, or other vendor-provided API.
 A number of workflow engines can easily wrap a reporting vendor’s Java or web API to orchestrate report generation within the context of the larger workflow.
-Many reporting vendors recognize their scheduling limits and provide APIs that allow external workflow engines to direct the report execution in the context of a more complete workflow perspective.
+Many reporting vendors provide APIs that allow external workflow engines to direct their report execution in the context of a more complete workflow perspective.

-Such report-vendor-provided reporting APIs generally provide for facilities to:
+Such report-vendor-provided reporting APIs generally provide facilities to:

 - Configure a report dynamically.

-- Configure a predefined report template with workflow-supplied parameters.
+- Populate a predefined report template with workflow-supplied parameters.

 - Submit a report for execution.